tapis-project/documentation/source/technical/pgrest.rst

 Authentication and Tooling
 --------------------------
-PgREST currently recognizes Tapis v2 authentication tokens and uses these for determining access levels.
+PgREST currently recognizes Tapis v2 and v3 authentication tokens and uses these for determining access levels.

 A valid Tapis v2 OAuth token should be passes to all requests to PgREST using the header ``Tapis-v2-token``.

 For example, using curl: